Nilesh Gupta: Career

-Gupta joined Lupin in 1996, and having led the Company's research, supply chain, manufacturing, quality and regulatory operations, was made managing director in September 2013.
+Gupta joined Lupin in 1996, and having led the company's research, supply chain, manufacturing, quality and regulatory operations, was made managing director in September 2013.
 Gupta, along with his sister Vinita Gupta, CEO of Lupin, won "Entrepreneur of the Year" at the Forbes India Leadership Awards in 2016, and Ernst & Young Entrepreneur of the Year Award for India in 2015.

-Personal life

-He has a daughter and a son.